Skip to page content

 </ul>

-For definition lists, the title is bold and the data-item is indented with the same left padding as for the lists (see above).
+For definition lists, the title is bold and the definition data item is indented with the same left padding as for the lists (see above).

 Definition list title